jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ---
 HTML is a beautiful programming language.
 It comes with many out-of-the-box accessibility benefits—it conveys semantic meaning to assistive technology, enabling people to consume content and complete often important journeys that outside of the web they may not be able to do.
 So why is all that goodness we can get for free ignored so often?

 To expand on that point a little, why do we ignore native HTML elements that will tell people exactly what its purpose is and enable them to interact with it, and use overly complex ARIA-laden JavaScript solutions?
 Some of this may come down to how something is designed, in other cases, it may be misunderstanding/confusion or copied-and-pasted bad practices.
-In this article, I'm going to highlight 5 common issues I see where semantic HTML has been ignored.
+In this article, we'll look at 5 common issues where semantic HTML has been ignored.

 ## `<button>`

 Let's start with a topic that people will have seen many discussions around—interactive buttons.
 Taking a look at the [latest postings on the HTMLHell site](https://www.htmhell.dev/), will no doubt feature this issue heavily!

-A button is often used to toggle or activate some dynamic functionality for a user, that could be to reveal a menu with important pages included, submit a form, toggle expandable content, and so on.
+A button is often used to toggle or activate some dynamic functionality for a user.
+That could be to reveal a menu with important pages included, submit a form, toggle expandable content, and so on.

 HTML includes the `<button>` element.
 This tells people that it can be interacted with and can help communicate the state of a component.
 By default, it is focusable and comes with some browser default styles.